BhaaLseN/sr71ocr/README.md

 ## TODO List
 - [x] Spellcheck
 - [ ] Cross-check the OCR against the original (again)
-- [ ] Create cross-references for plain-text (mainly figures and other sections)
+- [x] Create cross-references for plain-text (mainly figures and other sections)
+- [ ] Tag unit-differences (°C vs. °F, lb vs. kg, ...)
+- [ ] Tag acronyms and abbreviations
+- [ ] Use consistent spacing for units/values and symbols
 - [x] Turn Warnings/Cautions/Notes into actual markup
 - [x] Move figures closer to their usage (or at least the most appropriate sub/section)
   - [x] Section I